-LBD05043-01-1
+LBD03729-01-3

-1 (c) a significant inability of the employer, despite best efforts, to 2 reorganize work among existing (as of the date of the reorganization) 3 staff;

-- (d) a significant detrimental effect on business performance; - 5 (e) insufficiency of work during the periods an employee proposes to 6 work; - (f) the need to balance competing scheduling requests when it is not possible to grant all such requests without a significant detrimental effect on the employer's ability to meet organizational needs; or - (q) such other reason as may be specified by the commissioner. - 11 2.
-"Career-related educational or training program" means an educational or training program or program of study offered by a public, 12 13 private, or nonprofit career and technical education school, institution of higher education, or other entity that provides academic education, 14 career and technical education, or training (including remedial educa-15 16 tion or English as a second language, as appropriate), that is a program 17 that leads to a recognized postsecondary credential and provides career 18 awareness information. - 19 3.
-"Caregiver" means an individual with the status of being a signif- 20 icant provider of: - (a) ongoing care or education, including responsibility for securing the ongoing care or education, of a child; or - 23 (b) ongoing care, including responsibility for securing the ongoing 24 care, of: - (i) a person with a serious health condition who is in a family relationship with the individual; or - (ii) a parent of the individual, who is age sixty-five or older. - 28 4.
-"Child" means a biological, adopted, or foster child, a stepchild, 29 a legal ward, or a child of a person standing in loco parentis to that 30 child, who is: - (a) under age eighteen; or - 32 (b) age eighteen or older and incapable of self-care because of a 33 mental or physical disability. - 5.
-"Domestic partner" means the individual recognized as being in a relationship with an employee under any domestic partnership or civil union entered into pursuant to the laws of the United States or of any state, local or foreign jurisdiction, or registered as the domestic partner of the employee with any registry maintained by the employer of either party or any state, municipality, or foreign jurisdiction. - 40 6.
-"Employee" means any person employed for hire by an employer in any 41 employment. - 7.
-"Employer" means a state agency, officer, or department, a unit of local government, a school district, an individual, a corporation, a partnership, an association, or a nonprofit organization employing fifty or more employees in the state of New York. - 8.
-"Family relationship" means a relationship with: - (a) a child, spouse, domestic partner, parent, grandchild, grandparent, sibling, or parent of a spouse or domestic partner; or - (b) any individual related to the employee involved by blood or affinity, whose close association with the employee is the equivalent of a family relationship described in paragraph (a) of this subdivision. - 9.
-"Minimum number of expected work hours" means the minimum number of hours an employee will be assigned to work on a weekly or monthly basis. - 54 10.
-"Nonexempt employee" means an employee who is not employed in a 55 bona fide executive, administrative, or professional capacity, as
+- (c) a significant inability of the employer, despite best efforts, to 1 reorganize work among existing (as of the date of the reorganization) 2 3 staff; - (d) a significant detrimental effect on business performance; - (e) insufficiency of work during the periods an employee proposes to work; - (f) the need to balance competing scheduling requests when it is not possible to grant all such requests without a significant detrimental effect on the employer's ability to meet organizational needs; or - (g) such other reason as may be specified by the commissioner. - 11 2.
+"Career-related educational or training program" means an educa-12 tional or training program or program of study offered by a public, private, or nonprofit career and technical education school, institution 13 14 of higher education, or other entity that provides academic education, 15 career and technical education, or training (including remedial educa-16 tion or English as a second language, as appropriate), that is a program 17 that leads to a recognized postsecondary credential and provides career awareness information.
+18 - 3.
+"Caregiver" means an individual with the status of being a signif-19 20 icant provider of: - (a) ongoing care or education, including responsibility for securing the ongoing care or education, of a child; or - (b) ongoing care, including responsibility for securing the ongoing 23 care, of: 24 - (i) a person with a serious health condition who is in a family relationship with the individual; or - (ii) a parent of the individual, who is age sixty-five or older. - 4.
+"Child" means a biological, adopted, or foster child, a stepchild, a legal ward, or a child of a person standing in loco parentis to that 30 child, who is: - (a) under age eighteen; or - 32 (b) age eighteen or older and incapable of self-care because of a 33 mental or physical disability. - 34 5.
+"Domestic partner" means the individual recognized as being in a relationship with an employee under any domestic partnership or civil 35 union entered into pursuant to the laws of the United States or of any 36 state, local or foreign jurisdiction, or registered as the domestic 37 partner of the employee with any registry maintained by the employer of 38 39 either party or any state, municipality, or foreign jurisdiction. - 40 6.
+"Employee" means any person employed for hire by an employer in any 41 employment. - 42 7.
+"Employer" means a state agency, officer, or department, a unit of 43 local government, a school district, an individual, a corporation, a 44 partnership, an association, or a nonprofit organization employing fifty 45 or more employees in the state of New York. - 8.
+"Family relationship" means a relationship with: - (a) a child, spouse, domestic partner, parent, grandchild, grandparent, sibling, or parent of a spouse or domestic partner; or - (b) any individual related to the employee involved by blood or affin-49 50 ity, whose close association with the employee is the equivalent of a family relationship described in paragraph (a) of this subdivision.
+51 - 52 9.
+"Minimum number of expected work hours" means the minimum number of hours an employee will be assigned to work on a weekly or monthly basis.
+53 - "Nonexempt employee" means an employee who is not employed in a 54 bona fide executive, administrative, or professional capacity, as 55